tuankhoin/server-system-learning/README.md

 Step 1: Install FileZilla

-Step 2: Provide sudo access to your logging account with `chmod -R username directory`
+Step 2: Provide sudo access to your logging account with `chown -R username directory`

 Step 3: Now you can config, retrieve and add files to your connected server.